How to get results with double trigger vesting

 How Do Restricted Stock Units Work?

 RSUs can have a single-trigger or double-trigger vesting mechanism.
 It is important to take note that single-trigger RSUs have tax consequences once they vest.
-This is why RSUs with double-trigger vesting are preferred by most startups and private companies as they will only trigger taxation once the second vesting condition is met and the equity is paid out.
+This is why double trigger RSUs are preferred by most startups and private companies as they will only trigger taxation once the second vesting condition is met and the equity is paid out.

 This is something that Facebook figured this out early on.